alixandru/q2a-open-login/README.md

 ## Configuration ##

 * Go to **Admin -> Plugins** on your Q2A installation and enable the providers which you would like to use.
-For all OAuth-based providers (all, except Google and Yahoo, which use OpenID) you need to provide some keys after you register your application with them.
-See [HybridAuth documentation](http://hybridauth.sourceforge.net/userguide.html) for information about what is needed for each provider.
+For all OAuth-based providers (all, except Yahoo, which uses OpenID) you need to provide some keys after you register your application with them.
+Check the documentation URL below each login provider in the administration page; it will take you to the HybridAuth documentation page which contains information on how to register your application and what Callback URL to use.
 * Optionally, add the contents of the *qa-open-login.css* file to your theme's CSS file and select the option **Don't inline CSS** from the **Open Login Configuration** section on the **Admin -> Plugins** page.
 * Optionally, enable stylish CSS icons for the login links (through the *Zocial* pack) by selecting the option **Use Zocial buttons** from the **Open Login Configuration** section on the **Admin -> Plugins** page.
 In case you are using a custom theme, you need to perform an extra step: manually modify the theme's CSS file to import `zocial.css` file (usually by adding `@import url('/path-to-q2a/qa-plugin/q2a-open-login/css/zocial.css');` at the top of the file).
 Please note that, according to the URL of your Q2A instance, you might need to adjust the paths in the CSS file.